icopy-site/awesome-cn/docs/awesome/awesome-eslint.md

 - [fp](https://github.com/jfmengels/eslint-plugin-fp) - ESLint rules for functional programming.
 - [functional](https://github.com/jonaskello/eslint-plugin-functional) - ESLint rules to disable mutation and promote fp in JavaScript and TypeScript.
 - [Immutable](https://github.com/jhusain/eslint-plugin-immutable) - Disable all mutation in JavaScript.
 - [import](https://github.com/benmosher/eslint-plugin-import) - Linting of ES2015+ import/export syntax, and prevent issues with misspelling of file paths and import names.
+Still does not work with ESlint 9 and does not support flat configs.
+- [import-x](https://github.com/un-ts/eslint-plugin-import-x) - Linting of ES2015+ import/export syntax, and prevent issues with misspelling of file paths and import names.
+Properly maintained lightweight fork of `eslint-plugin-import` with the proper support of latest ESlint.
 - [new-with-error](https://github.com/Trott/eslint-plugin-new-with-error) - Require errors to be thrown using `new`.
 <!-- lint ignore awesome-spell-check -->
 - [no-argument-spread](https://github.com/causalhq/eslint-plugin-no-argument-spread) - Lints against expressions like `Math.max(...args)` that can lead to a stack overflow for large arrays.